saif-ellafi/foundryvtt-mythic-gme/README.md

 Selecting a Token will cause the Macros to interact with a Foundry VTT actor, speak on his behalf or even sometimes use its information for better flavor!

-#### Customizing your playstyle

-**Macros use Roll Tables**.
-Going to **Module Settings** lets you choose which tables are being used.
-Table names must begin with **Mythic** in order to be eligible.
-By default, Macros pick up Tables **by their name**, so also importing the  Tables from the Compendium and making modifications on them, will automatically apply to the Macros looking for them.
-Try to keep the same format of the tables to avoid issues.
-Delete imported tables to revert Macros to use the original ones.

 #### GM Emulator Blue Book
 * Fate Chart: Rolls on the Fate Chart.
 Triggers Random Events when appropriate.
 * Random Event: Generates a random event.